Winter has arrived and comfort food is key. I’m sharing my tips on How to Make the Best Meatloaf so you can enjoy this classic diner dish at home.

 How to Make a Meatloaf Sandwich

 Everyone has an opinion on their favorite toppings for a meatloaf sandwich, but here are a few tips.

 Start with good old-fashioned white bread.
-Remember this is diner food, and artisan breads were not the norm.
+Remember this is diner food, and artisan bread was not the norm.
 Some mayonnaise smeared on the bread is key, but adding a little ketchup, mustard or even horseradish gives that je n’ais se quoi.
-A crisp lettuce is needed, like iceberg or romaine.
+Crisp lettuce is needed, like iceberg or romaine.

 And finally, according to Bon Appetit, another addition to cut through the richness, like sliced pickles, a slice of red onion or even pickled onions.
 Don’t forget a little salt and pepper sprinkled on your slice of meatloaf to perk up the flavor of your meatloaf sandwich!

 How to Make the Best Meatloaf Muffins and More

 I’ve shared my favorite meatloaf recipe on the blog before.
 Just recently, I made half the recipe, lined 8 muffin tin wells with partially cooked bacon before pressing in some of the meatloaf mixture.
 These were baked at 350º for about 30 minutes.
 It was a fun presentation with excellent bacon to meat ratio!
 The top photo is from a new recipe for Boarding House Meatloaf adapted from the Creme de Colorado Junior League Cookbook.